The Importance of Vendor Self-Service

 Accelerated Dispute Resolution

 Vendor self-service can provide the tools for the vendor to initiate and track payment disputes via the portal.
-In addition, the ability to communicate through the portal with the buying company allows for disputes to be settled quicker which frees up cash that is tied up pending resolution.
+In addition, the ability to communicate through the portal with the buying company allows for disputes to be settled quickly, which frees up cash that is tied up pending resolution.

 Increased Transparency